-Requests for placement in specialty clinical areas with limited availability and/or outside of the Austin area will be given to students who have earned a grade of "B" or higher in all of their clinical courses and have not had to repeat any nurses courses.
-Students who are placed (per their request) at sites located outside of the Austin area will be required to provide their own housing and transportation.
+Requests for placements outside of the Austin area will be given to students who have earned a grade of "B" or higher in all of their clinical courses and have not had to repeat any nursing course.
+Students who are placed at sites located outside of the Austin area will be required to provide their own housing and transportation.